Makuqty/GridLock/README.md

-# TikTakToo
+# TacTix

-A real-time multiplayer TikTakToo game built with Node.js, Express, and Socket.IO.
+A real-time multiplayer TacTix game built with Node.js, Express, and Socket.IO.

 ## Features
 - User registration and authentication